 The flat roof on these dormers gives them a boxy appearance that isn’t as attractive as other types.
 However, building costs for the simple style are lower and the shape maximizes space beneath the roof and allows for larger windows and their advantages.

 Flat, shed and wall dormers are often quite large.
-A disadvantage is that flat roofs don’t shed rainwater and melting snow like sloped roofing, so leaks are more likely, but a high quality flat roof membranes such as PVC can be used to mitigate the risks of flat roof dormer leaking.
+A disadvantage is that flat roofs don’t shed rainwater and melting snow like sloped roofing, so leaks are more likely, but a high-quality flat roof membrane such as PVC can be used to mitigate the risks of leaks due to a shallow slope.

 - Use notes: These dormers are installed to create more space beneath, so they are usually large.